-- Transparency and flexibility between life science companies, logistics coordinators, and airlines help to avoid and solve complications quickly.
+- Transparency and flexibility between life science companies, logistics coordinators and airlines helps to avoid and solve complications quickly.

 - Having comprehensive contingency plans, like chartered flights, reduces the impact of uncontrollable external factors on supply chains.

-- Choose logistics experts with specialist experience.
-Those who have a proven track record in the industry, like Biocair, typically have trusted supply chain partners who ensure the best shipping route.
+- Choosing logistics experts with specialist experience who have a proven track record in the industry typically have trusted supply chain partners who ensure the best shipping route.

 - It is important to get the packaging right the first time for life science materials, as they are often irreplaceable.
-Paying for premium packaging is paying for peace of mind.
+Paying for premium packaging like cold chain can make all the difference.

 - Integrating monitoring and AI technology into supply chains will be critical for navigating future disruptions.

-- Moving to more sustainable practices is vital not just for the well being of the environment, but customers regulatory bodies are demanding a shift.
-These shifts will take serious investments, but many leaders believe the alternative is unacceptable.
+- Moving to more sustainable practices is vital for the environment, customers, and regulatory bodies who are demanding a shift.
+These shifts will take serious investment, but many leaders believe the alternative is unacceptable.